 Watch a recording of a webinar featuring Dr. Amanda Patterson and Center for Modern School’s Garth Harries to learn more about the key challenges and solutions in helping leaders close a learning gap.

-Register for an upcoming free EdWeb webinar with Dr. Amanda Patterson to explore tools and strategies for developing meaningful PD experiences that are tailored for the success of your team.
+Watch the recorded EdWeb webinar with Dr. Amanda Patterson to gain insights into creating meaningful and successful PD experiences for your team.

 School Leaders!
 Attending AMISA LeadCon24 in Buenos Aires this October?
 Attend Dr. Patterson’s workshop “Built to Last: Elevating your Leadership while Achieving Desired Outcomes” and visit the HMH booth for more leadership resources.